 Scholarships are monetary gifts presented to students who meet conditions defined by the person or group giving the money.
 Many organizations, agencies, and businesses offer scholarships.
-There are many online sources of information about available scholarships, including UCC Foundation Scholarship opportunities.
+There are many online sources of information about available scholarships, including UCC Foundation opportunities.

 - College Answer